Destinations¶

 | JKS | Java KeyStore format, legacy Java applications |

-| PKCS#7 (.p7b/.p7c) | Certificate chains, no private keys |
+| PKCS#7 (.p7b/.p7c) | Certificate chains, no private keys, trust stores only |

 Available Destinations¶